Artist INC Houston

 Mario Figueroa, Jr. (aka GONZO247)

-Mario E. Figueroa, Jr. aka GONZO247 was born and raised in Houston, Texas.
+Mario E. Figueroa, Jr. aka GONZO247 was born and raised in Houston, TX.
 GONZO was exposed to graffiti and began his pursuit as a self-taught artist in 1985.
-He opened Aerosol Warfare Gallery, founded The Graffiti & Street Art Art Museum of Texas (2015), produced an Aerosol Warfare video series, established a Houston Wall Of Fame (the city’s first largest art production of its kind), has participated in over 50 exhibitions and art projects while also working with top brand campaigns that speak to urban communities.
+He opened Aerosol Warfare Gallery, founded The Graffiti & Street Art Art Museum of Texas (2015), produced an Aerosol Warfare video series, established a Houston Wall Of Fame (the city’s first largest art production of its kind), has participated in more than fifty exhibitions and art projects while also working with top brand campaigns that speak to urban communities.
 He has evolved his studio art from aerosol on canvas to aerosol on layered plexiglass using a backwards painting technique.
 He creates art on a local, national and international level.
-He is well known as an upstanding artist and an early-on pioneer in the graffiti and street art genres in Houston, Texas; he manages Aerosol Warfare and continues to create art, murals and team-based productions.
+He is well known as an upstanding artist and an early-on pioneer in the graffiti and street art genres in Houston, TX; he manages Aerosol Warfare and continues to create art, murals, and team-based productions.
 He has served several communities in his local hometown Houston, Texas through teaching his medium and volunteering his time to fellow artists and art groups throughout his career.
 Some of the local organizations he has worked with are TEDxYouth Houston, Avenue CDC – Art on The Avenue, DiverseWorks, Fresh Arts, Houston Arts Alliance, The Orange Show Center and Project Row Houses.

-Mollie Haven Miller is a dancer, educator and arts administrator from the Houston area.
+Mollie Haven Miller is a dancer, educator, and arts administrator from the Houston area.
 She received her BS in Dance from Texas State University before returning to Houston.
 As a dancer she has performed works by Sara Draper, Rebecca French, Lydia Hance, and Ashley Horn, as well as her own choreography.
 Mollie has taught a wide range and variety dance genres, and still continues to work preschool age children through creative movement classes.
-She has worked for Dance Source Houston, a service organization that promotes and supports Houston’s professional dance community, for six years and was recently promoted to Interim Director.
+She has worked for Dance Source Houston, a service organization that promotes and supports Houston’s professional dance community, for six years and was recently promoted to Executive Director.
 In her expanded role with DSH, Mollie produces the Barnstorm Dance Fest, facilitates the organization’ s programs and services including membership, residency, dance writings, and professional development workshops, as well as serves as the face of the organization and advocate for the local dance community.